 You can learn more about the goals of the blog in the introductory post.

 As for me, I’m Robert W. Gehl, a professor of Communication and Media Studies at York University.
 My actual title is long: Ontario Research Chair of Digital Governance for Social Justice.
 The long title basically means I do research and teaching at York.
 I’ve also been a Fulbright Canada Research Chair of Communication, Media, and Film at the University of Calgary.
-I’ve written three books: Reverse Engineering Social Media, which won the Association of Internet Researchers Nancy Baym Book Award, Weaving the Dark Web, and Social Engineering (co-authored with Sean Lawson).
+Besides my new Mastodon/fediverse book, I’ve written three books: Reverse Engineering Social Media, which won the Association of Internet Researchers Nancy Baym Book Award, Weaving the Dark Web, and Social Engineering (co-authored with Sean Lawson).
 I’ve also published over two dozen peer-reviewed journal articles in venues such as New Media & Society, Communication Theory, and Social Media + Society.